-After, you need to decide how much personas your business will have.
-Is it possible to gather the information in only one persona?
+After, you need to decide how many personas your business will have.
+Is it possible to gather the information for only one persona?
 Or would it take the creation of more profiles, maybe two, three, or more?

 3. Build the persona

-Now, make all the selected information become a person.
+Now, turn all the selected information into a person.
 Open your text editor and build a profile with name, age, and occupation.

-Besides writing down about its day-to-day life, you can even create a quote, relying on the interview, of course, as if the persona itself was telling about its challenges and goals.
+Besides writing about there day-to-day life, you can even create a quote, relying on the interviews of course, as if the persona itself was telling you about there challenges and goals.